SDGforskning/sdg-strings/SDG04_query_action_WoS.md

 >
 > 4.1.2 Completion rate (primary education, lower secondary education, upper secondary education)

-Thia target is interpreted to cover research about
+This target is interpreted to cover research about

 * Completion of primary and secondary education
 * Access to primary and secondary education that is free and equitable
 * Achieving minimal profiency in reading and mathematics

 This query consists of 3 phrases.